 - In a separate, scrupulously clean bowl whisk the egg whites and salt until they form soft peaks.
-Add the caster / fine sugar, a little at a time and continue to whisk until the whites are very thick and glossy (ideally, you should be able to hold the bowl upside down without the whites falling out - go on, I dare you!)
+Add the caster sugar, a little at a time and continue to whisk until the whites are very thick and glossy (ideally, you should be able to hold the bowl upside down without the whites falling out - go on, we dare you!)
 Gently stir in the icing sugar and almond mix.
 The mixture will lose some air and become quite loose, don't worry, this is the way it should be.

-- Using a piping bag with a 1cm / 1/3" nozzle, fill with the macaron mixture.
+- Using a piping bag with a 1/3-inch (1 cm) nozzle, fill with the macaron mixture.
 Place the silicon mat (see note in the introduction) or paper template onto a baking sheet.
 Pipe small blobs onto the sheet remembering that less is more at this stage because the mixture will settle and form into the allotted spaces.

 - Gently tap the baking sheet a few times on the work surface to help the macaron mixture to settle and to break any air bubbles, then leave to dry for 20 minutes - the surface of the macaron will become smooth and shiny

-- Bake the macarons in the preheated for 7 - 8 minutes open the door to release any steam, close the oven door and cook for a further 7 - 8 minutes.
+- Bake the macarons in the preheated for 7 to 8 minutes open the door to release any steam, close the oven door and cook for a further 7 to 8 minutes.
 The macarons are cooked when they feel firm and are slightly risen.

 - Slide the mat or greaseproof paper onto a wire cooling rack and leave to cool thoroughly.
 Do not be tempted to remove the macarons from the mat until they are cold or you will break them.

 - Beat the softened butter until it is fluffy, then gradually beat in the icing sugar.
-At this point you can add in any flavourings, you may choose.
+At this point you can add in any flavorings, you may choose.
 See examples below.

-- Place approx 1/2 a tsp of the filling to the flat side of one macaroon and sandwich together with another then twist ever so slightly to create a bond.
+- Place approximately half a teaspoon of the filling to the flat side of one macaroon and sandwich together with another then twist ever so slightly to create a bond.
 Continue with the remaining macarons.

-This is the basic recipe for macarons, and you can make coloured macarons by (sparingly) using a food colouring paste rather than liquid food colouring.
-The colour should be added to the egg whites before whisking.
-However, If you would like chocolate macarons - Chocolate Macaron Recip
+This is the basic recipe for macarons, and you can make colored macarons by (sparingly) using a food coloring paste, rather than liquid food coloring.

 Filling Variations for Macarons

-- For pink macarons: raspberry, strawberry are good matches, or for contrast add a little vanilla flavouring to the buttercream.
+For pink macarons, raspberry and strawberry are good matches.
+For contrast add a little vanilla flavoring to the buttercream.

-- Green macarons work very well with a pistachio flavoured cream, use either food additive or finely ground, pistachio nuts.
+Green macarons work very well with a pistachio flavored cream.
+You can use either food additive or finely ground, pistachio nuts.

-- Still green, add a little coconut, fresh lime zest and a tiny squeeze of the juice for a zingy filling.
+If you would still like green, but want to add a little twist, we recommend adding a little coconut, fresh lime zest and a tiny squeeze of the juice for a zingy filling.